charchil10/charchil10.github.io/_posts/2018-10-07-ETL_with_python.md

 Now if we try to do the same task using Microsoft SSIS Package.
 We'll need to follow these steps:
-1. Create a schema manually, since it was a single table I wrote SQL script.
+- Create a schema manually, since it was a single table I wrote SQL script.

 {% include figure image_path="/images/ETL-python/sql_script.JPG" caption="SQL script to create new table at the destination" %}

-2. Create a data flow.
+- Create a data flow.
 Set up a flat file source connection parameter and destination to empty OLE DB we created in step 1.
 Remember to manually cselect data type as unicode or non-unicode STR for each column.

 {% include figure image_path="/images/ETL-python/in_each_loop.png" caption="Inside each for loop" %}

-3. We need to then set up variable name and folder name where our for loop will take the source data from.
+- We need to then set up variable name and folder name where our for loop will take the source data from.
 Which is again lot of manual work.

 {% include figure image_path="/images/ETL-python/using_ssis.png" caption="For Each Loop in SSIS" %}

-4. Count the total rows in DB which should match.
+- Count the total rows in DB which should match.
-{% include figure image_path="/images/ETL-python/time.png" caption="For Each Loop in SSIS" %}
+{% include figure image_path="/images/ETL-python/time.png" caption="Total time from SSIS logs" %}
 ---
 ## Conclusion